GongXiangbo/Extended_SICK_Summarization/README.md

 # Manipulating Emoticons and Data Augmentation for Abstractive Dialogue Summarization

-This is the project of course "Deep natural language processing" in Politecnico di Torino.
+This is the text summarization project for the "Deep Natural Language Processing" course at Politecnico di Torino.
 The original github repository is: [SICK_Summarization](https://github.com/SeungoneKim/SICK_Summarization)

 Our report: [report](./Manipulating_Emoticons_and_Data_Augmentation_for_Abstractive_Dialogue_Summarization.pdf)